jargonzhou/learning-golang/tools/tools.md

 # Server
 * [alice](https://github.com/justinas/alice): Painless middleware chaining for Go.
 * [chi](https://github.com/go-chi/chi): lightweight, idiomatic and composable router for building Go HTTP services.
-* [cockroachdb/errors](cockroachdb/errors): Go errors with network portability.
+* [cockroachdb/errors](https://github.com/cockroachdb/errors): Go errors with network portability.
 This library aims to be used as a drop-in replacement to `github.com/pkg/errors` and Go's standard `errors` package.
 It also provides network portability of error objects, in ways suitable for distributed systems with mixed-version software compatibility.
 * [containerd](https://containerd.io/): An industry-standard container runtime with an emphasis on simplicity, robustness and portability.
 * [Corba](./corba/corba.md): a library for creating powerful modern CLI applications.
 * [Echo](https://github.com/labstack/echo): High performance, extensible, minimalist Go web framework.
-* [hashicorp/go-plugin](https://github.com/hashicorp/go-plugin): a Go (golang) plugin system over RPC.
+* [errors](https://github.com/pkg/errors): Simple error handling primitives. - This repository was archived by the owner on Dec 1, 2021.
+It is now read-only.
 * [Gin](./gin/gin.md): a web framework written in Go.
 * [go-homedir](https://github.com/mitchellh/go-homedir): Go library for detecting and expanding the user's home directory without cgo.
 * [go-kit/kit](https://github.com/go-kit/kit): A standard library for microservices.
 * [golang.org/x](./x/golang.org_x.md): These repositories are part of the Go Project but outside the main Go tree.
 * [Gorilla](./gorilla/gorilla.md): a web toolkit for the Go programming language that provides useful, composable packages for writing HTTP-based applications.
 * [gRPC](./grpc/grpc.md): A high performance, open source universal RPC framework.
+* [hashicorp/go-plugin](https://github.com/hashicorp/go-plugin): a Go (golang) plugin system over RPC.
 * [httprouter](https://github.com/julienschmidt/httprouter): A high performance HTTP request router that scales well
 * [moby](https://github.com/moby/moby/tree/master/client): Go client for the Docker Engine API.
 * [Sanitizers](https://github.com/google/sanitizers): This project is the home for Sanitizers: AddressSanitizer, MemorySanitizer, ThreadSanitizer, LeakSanitizer, and more.
 The actual code resides in the LLVM repository.
 Here we keep extended documentation, bugfixes and some helper code.